microsoft/turing-experiments/README.md

 git lfs pull
 ```

-The files are large, so this might take several minutes.
+The data files are large, so it might take several minutes (~5-10 min) for git LFS to download them from the remote server.
+Alternatively, the data files can be downloaded from GitHub using the "download raw files" button.

 ## Usage